 I’ve found a website which details having a go at making your own chitarra: https://www.math.columbia.edu/~bayer/Chitarra/ This has inspired me and I’ve drawn up my own design to make a fairly simple one, and have recently bought all the materials.
 I now have to find some spare hours to have a go… easier said than done at the moment.
 I suspect it’ll be a disaster but I’ll report back [May 2018].

 Pasta extruder ££££+

-This is getting serious and is feeding a serious pasta making addiction.
-You can get extruders aimed at the home pasta maker that are either hand cranked (almost looking like old-skool meat grinders), hand-press ones that look gun-shaped, ones that add on as an attachment to your stand mixer or dedicated large electric machines.
+This is getting serious and is feeding a serious pasta making addiction – or a small business.
+You can get extruders aimed at the home pasta maker that are either hand cranked (almost looking like old-skool meat grinders), hand-press ones that look gun-shaped and ones that add on as an attachment to your stand mixer or dedicated large electric machines.

 There are nice shiny metal electric extruders out there, but you’re talking over a thousand pounds-worth of industrial kitchen machine.
 Most are technically small enough to fit into a home kitchen, but you’d have to have some serious money and pasta addiction to warrant one of these – I can’t see a home cook going this far.
 Something like a pop-up kitchen or small cafe I assume would be the bare minimum of establishments to make sense of purchasing one.